-Jordy Clasie: Southampton midfielder joins Club Brugge on loan
+Jordy Clasie: Southampton midfielder joins Club Bruges on loan

 -

-Southampton midfielder Jordy Clasie has joined Belgium's Club Brugge on loan for the remainder of the season.
+Southampton midfielder Jordy Clasie has joined Belgium's Club Bruges on loan for the remainder of the season.

 The Dutch international, 26, joined Saints from Feyenoord for £8m in July 2015.